JinWang17/IntroAI-CS50/README.md

-This is my code for the **Havard AI course assignments**.
+This is my code for the **Havard AI course**.
 In addition to codes for course projects, I also added my own comments to the lecture demo source code as I learnt Python as a complete beginner.
 Be sure to check those out, too!

 **Course**: CS50's Introduction to Artificial Intelligence with Python